shamansir/node-elm-repl/README.md

 number -> number -> number
 ```

-*N.B.:* Here you manually convert the received types descriptors to their `string`-type text-friendly versions—but before this conversion took place, they actually were very detailed and descriptive JavaScript objects.
+*N.B.:* Here you explicitly convert the received types descriptors to their `string`-type text-friendly versions—but before this conversion took place, they actually were very detailed and descriptive JavaScript objects.
 So, if you need more than just a boring string representation of a type, you may follow to the [Types API documentation](./Types.md), to know what exactly to expect from object representation of the type definition.

 `Repl` constructor accepts several options: